 Getting Started¶

-This short guide explains how to get started with PSYGIG Triage SDK.
-Before you can start instrumenting your applications, you need to download and install the latest version of the SDK.
+This short guide explains how to get started with PSYGIG Mobility IoT SDK.
+Before you can start developing your IoT applications, you need to download and install the latest version of the SDK.

 Without modifying your existing source code, you can instantly add instrumentation and crash reporting capabilities